Attaching or adding links to external files and images

 Image embed

-To embed an image, and have it show directly in the desired text area, you need the image to be hosted through a third-party image hosting service, like Dropbox, Cloudup, or Google Drive, or on your website and make sure that it is publicly available on the Internet.
-Then, use its direct image source URL address in the rich-text Editor or as part of the Markdown image format, or use simple HTML to insert the image in your desired text area.
+To embed an image and have it show directly in the desired text area, you need the image to be hosted through a third-party file storage hosting service or on your own website file storage, and make sure that it is publicly available on the Internet.
+Then, use its direct image source URL address in the rich-text Editor or use simple HTML in Code view to insert the image in your desired text area.

-It is easier to use the simple rich-text Editor, but if you needed to use Markdown or HTML in the Code view, the following examples can be helpful.
+It is easier to use the simple rich-text Editor, but if you need or must use the HTML format in the Code view, below is an example (allowed only in some areas):

 <img src="https://www.example.com/my-image.jpg" alt="Image Title">

-IMPORTANT: You must use a proper direct hosted image URL from those services.
-The link you get from the service, and although it will look like a link to the image, it may actually link to the address of the non-embeddable page that frames the image or invites people to signup for the service.
+IMPORTANT: You must use a properly hosted image URL from a web file storage service.
+The link you get from the service, and although it may look like a link to the image, it may actually link to the address of the non-embeddable page that frames the image or invites people to log in or sign up for the service.
 That is obviously not the raw source image location.
-Other services may provide a dedicated URL to the image source and you will need to explore their tools.
+Other services may provide a dedicated URL to the image raw source, and you will need to explore their tools.

 Video iframe embed